gitlabhq/gitlabhq/README.md

 At this point, every GitLab components are installed.
 You still can not access to GitLab yet though.

 The SQL script below will create a default `guest` user for anonymous access.
 It will also create a default team (`pgl_reporters`) which allows `reporter` permission to every new _future_ users, for all public projects.

+> Note that your DB user need to be granted with TRIGGER permission on your database (this is specific to Public GitLab).

 #### PostgreSQL
 You have to patch GitLab your database with `pgl_script_postgres.sql`: